Ultimate Guide to the UCSB Research Mentorship Program

 Do not risk a void application because of late or missing materials.

-These are such experiences looked favorably upon in college admissions, and will add a boost to your application.
+These are such experiences looked favorably upon in college admissions and will boost to your application.